 Well, that rather made my day, I can tell you.
 I think I quipped, just before blubbing, that I felt as though I was handling holy relics.
 To be 'in' at the start of the creative process, even at this distance, was very, very special.
 It helps that A Midsummer Night's Dream is one of my favourite operas of Britten's.

-Anyway: I had a wonderful day, and the trip was something I’ll remember for a long time to come.
+Anyway: I had a wonderful day, and the trip was something I'll remember for a long time to come.
 If you ever get a chance to visit the Red House, do go.
-It’s a magical place if you have even a passing liking for anything Britten and Pears achieved in their lifetimes.
+It's a magical place if you have even a passing liking for anything Britten and Pears achieved in their lifetimes.
 The environment and the staff there just make it all the better.
-I can’t recommend it highly enough.
+I can't recommend it highly enough.
+I've added a new photo album of the weekend to the site, with various photos from Norwich, Aldeburgh and the Red House.